emilkje/dotvim/README.md

 	git clone git://github.com/emilkje/dotvim.git ~/.vim && make -f ~/.vim/Makefile

-<span style="color:red">NB!
-Make sure you don't have a current .vim directory in your home, or else the install will fail.</span>
+NB!
+Make sure you don't have a current .vim directory in your home, or else the install will fail.

 ##Adding your own plugins